clear-nus/clear_control/README.md

 This will launch an Rviz window visually depicting the configuration of the Franka robot as follows:

-The pose (position and orientation) of the end-effector can then be manipulated using the mouse cursor on the Rviz screen, which will correspondingly send the commands to the real robot to perform the exact same change in position/orientation.
+The pose of the end-effector can then be manipulated using the mouse cursor on the Rviz screen, which will correspondingly send the commands to the real robot to perform the exact same change in position/orientation.

 **NOTE**: Do not drag the cursor too much in any direction as this may result in dangerous reactions from the real robot.
 Operate the controller smoothly to conduct experiments safely.